viktorwinschel/mes/README.md

-# MES
+# MES (Monetary Economic System)

-A Julia package for simulating Memory Evolutive Systems (MES) using category theory.
+A Julia package for modeling monetary and economic systems using category theory.

 ## Overview